Yuki Horigome

-Yuki Horigome (堀米 勇輝, Horigome Yūki) is a Japanese football player for Sagan Tosu.
+Yuki Horigome (堀米 勇輝, Horigome Yūki) is a Japanese football player for Hokkaido Consadole Sapporo.

 Club career

 Horigome was born in Kofu on 13 December 1992.
 In August 2010, he joined his local club Ventforet Kofu from the youth team.
 He made his league debut for Ventforet against Júbilo Iwata on 5 March 2011.
 He scored his first goal for the club against Mito HollyHock on 12 August 2012, scoring in the 8th minute.

 From 2013, he played for Roasso Kumamoto.
 He scored on his league debut for the club against Mito Hollyhock on 3 May 2013, scoring a penalty in the 43rd minute.

 Yuki made his league debut for Ehime against Yokohama FC on 2 March 2014.
 He scored his first goal for the club against Matsumoto Yamaga on 3 May 2014, scoring in the 28th minute.

 He returned to Ventforet in 2015.

 In 2016, he moved to Kyoto Sanga FC.
 He made his league debut for the club against Hokkaido Consadole Sapporo on 26 March 2013.
 He scored his first goal for the club against Montedio Yamagata on 3 April 2016, scoring in the 48th minute.

 In 2017, he returned to Ventforet.
 During his second spell with the club, he made his league debut for Ventforet against Kashima Antlers on 4 March 2017.
 He scored his first goal for the club against Vissel Kobe on 30 April 2017, scoring in the 38th minute.

 Yuki made his league debut for JEF United against Ehime on 24 February 2019.
 He scored his first goal for the club against V-Varen Nagasaki on 12 October 2019, scoring in the 69th minute.

 Yuki made his league debut for Montedio against Matsumoto Yamaga on 14 March 2021.

 Yuki made his league debut for Sagan against Sanfrecce Hiroshima on 19 February 2022.
 He scored his first league goal for the club against FC Tokyo on 8 May 2022, scoring in the 81st minute.